To help you understand the new terms used around auction sales, we've compiled a SIMPLE glossary of common terms WITH an explanation behind EACH one.

 This is the minimum price that a seller is willing to accept for a subject property.
 This is a figure below which the property will not be sold.
 Reserve prices are not published; this is a private agreement between the vendor and the auctioneer.
 This figure is generally no more than 10% in excess of the starting bid.
 Both the reserve and starting bid can be subject to change.

 Unless otherwise stated, each property is sold subject to a reservation fee.
 If you are interested in a particular lot please speak to a member of the team before you bid and clearly read the terms and conditions attached to the property.
 Please note that the reservation fee is in addition to the final negotiated selling price, and is received on a non-refundable basis.
 It is held as a reservation against the subject property until such time that exchange of contracts take place.
 If the sale falls through due to the vendor breaching the terms of the agreement the reservation fee or deposit becomes repayable to the buyer in full.
+Fees paid to the Auctioneer may be considered as part of the chargeable consideration for the property and be included in the calculation for stamp duty liability.
+Further clarification on this must be sought from your legal representative.

 The reservation form is an agreement between the auction house and the buyer which lays out in plain English the terms and conditions which need to be met by the buyer.
 The sale will not be instructed and the Memorandum of Sale will not be sent out until the reservation form is signed by the buyer.